Zeddicus-Zul/djangoProject/README.md

 # Django Project:

-This is a simple Django project created as part of my effort to learning Django.
+This is a simple Django project created as part of my effort to learn Django.
 The project includes an app intended to help with gun recognition in-game.

 ## Table of Contents
 - [Project Overview](#project-overview)